What is the Consumer Data Right?

 - Who can use the system

-The Consumer Data Right (CDR) gives consumers greater control over their own data, including the ability to securely share data with a trusted third party.
+The Consumer Data Right (CDR) gives you greater choice and control over the data businesses have about you.

-Only a business which has been accredited by the ACCC can provide services under in the CDR system.
-An accredited provider must comply with a set of privacy safeguards, rules and IT system requirements that ensure your privacy is protected and your data is transferred and managed securely.
+They must comply with privacy safeguards and rules that ensure your privacy is protected and your data is transferred and managed securely.

-The Consumer Data Right will be available to consumers who are 18 or older.
-Small, medium and large business customers can also use the CDR in relation to data that is covered by the CDR system.
+The Consumer Data Right is available to consumers who are 18 or older.
+Small, medium and large businesses can also use the Consumer Data Right, for example, to manage their bills or for bookkeeping and accounting.